kb-labb/skoldiskurs/README.md

 Here, we outline the pipeline of Ema's project, from data collection and parsing to training and using the vector representations.

+Pipeline is largely as follows:

+1. Download data from riksdagens open data.
+2. Parse data, transform to datafiles.
+3. Tokenize and lemmatize data.
+4. Train vectors.
+5. Use vectors.

 The corpora we are working with is two-fold: a political corpus and a newspaper corpus.
 The political corpus consists of the following data sources:

 1. Riksdagens anföranden.